195 Total complaints

 Crash: No Fire: No Unknown

-Nov 2025 ENGINE,FUEL SYSTEM, GASOLINE The contact owns a 2020 Hyundai Santa Fe.
+Nov 2025 ENGINE The contact owns a 2020 Hyundai Santa Fe.
 The contact stated that while driving approximately 40 MPH, the vehicle started shaking and lost power.
 The check engine warning light was illuminated.
 The vehicle was restarted immediately.
 The vehicle was taken to a dealer, where it was diagnosed and determined that the engine had an air leak with the fuel.
 The contact added that the leak was stopped after an undisclosed repair, but the failure reoccurred a day later.
 The vehicle was taken to the same dealer however, the failure could not be duplicated.
 The vehicle was then taken to the same dealer and was diagnosed and determined that the throttle body needed to be replaced.
 The vehicle was repaired, but the failure reoccurred two days later.
 The manufacturer was notified of the failure.
 The failure mileage was approximately 72,700.

 Incident: Oct 2025